darold/pgtt-rsl/README.md

 Using Global Temporary Table will save this catalog bloating.
 They are permanent tables and so on permanent indexes, they will be found by the autovacuum process in contrary of local temporary tables.

-The objective of this extension it to create a POC about the Global Temporary Table feature.
+The very intensive creation of temporary table can also generate lot of replication lag.

 Don't expect high performances if you insert huge amount of tuple in these tables.
+The use of Row Security Level and cleanup by a background worker is far slower than the use of regular temporary tables.
+Use it only if you have the pg_catalog bloating issue.

 Installation
 ============